 Also commonly used in the food industry, dry ice can be used to enhance frozen drinks and cocktails, such as slushies and margaritas.
-By placing the dry ice in a container of warm water, the ice evaporates and creates a smoky effect.
+CK SUPPLY DOES NOT SUPPLY DRY ICE FOR THIS PURPOSE & SHOULD NEVER BE CONSUMED OR MIXED IN FROZEN DRINKS OR COCKTAILS.

 Dry ice is the solidified form of carbon dioxide.
 And in the food industry, carbon dioxide is the essential gaseous element in carbonated drinks like cola and sparkling water.
 When dry ice is added to a liquid, it forms carbon dioxide vapors, giving the drink a fizzy texture and icy cold taste.

 Medical supplies must stay cool while in storage and transport, especially temperature-sensitive products like vaccines and medicines.
 Dry ice is a great choice for maintaining these temperatures, as it is non-toxic and can easily be stored in an insulated shipping container or cooler.